Introduction to Time Series II

 which is a measure of predictability and we can define it in words as follows

-The autocorrelation measures the linear predictability of a given time series xt at time t, using values from the same time series but at time s.
+at time , using values from the same time series but at time .

 This measure is very much related toPearson's correlation coefficient from classical statistics, which is a way to measure the relationship between values.